SciML/Catalyst.jl/docs/src/inverse_problems/optimization_ode_param_fitting.md

 nothing # hide
 ```

-We can create an optimisation problem from this one like previously, but keeping in mind that it (and its output results) only contains two parameter values (*kB* and *kP):
+We can create an optimisation problem from this one like previously, but keep in mind that it (and its output results) only contains two parameter values (*kB* and *kP):
 ```@example diffeq_param_estim_1
 optprob_fixed_kD = OptimizationProblem(loss_function_fixed_kD, [1.0, 1.0])
 optsol_fixed_kD = solve(optprob_fixed_kD, Optim.NelderMead())